roymichaels/lifepilotai/README.md

 endpoint usually runs on port **5133** while Postgres listens on **5432**.
 Leave `VITE_ELECTRIC_URL` unset to disable sync.
 If the backend isn't running, the app may log repeated `ECONNRESET` errors as it attempts to connect.

+### Waku Messaging
+Setting `VITE_ENABLE_WAKU` to `true` enables peer-to-peer chat via the [@waku/sdk](https://github.com/waku-org/js-waku) package.
+When enabled the client starts a light node and publishes chat messages on the `/lifepilot/1/chat` content topic.
+If the variable is unset or the browser is offline, the app continues to function using only local storage.

 ### 3. Firebase Console Setup
 1. Open the [Firebase console](https://console.firebase.google.com/) and navigate to **Authentication → Sign‑in method**.